 Driving from Seattle to Portland takes about three to four hours, depending on traffic and how often you stop.
 Sure, the drive isn’t long and there isn’t really much reason to stop—except that there’s some pretty nifty stuff along the way to see.
 So leave early in the morning, and add a few destinations to the journey.
 Make a day of it.
 Have some fun!
 Here are some ideas for what Western Washington attractions might punctuate your drive.

 Visit a Museum in Tacoma

 About 40 minutes south of Seattle off of Exit 133, downtown Tacoma has become known for its museums.
-Tacoma is the only city in Washington that managed to get its museums all in close proximity to each other so it’s easy to bounce between them, or simply pick one to see and then be on your way.
-Located right off of I-5, downtown Tacoma’s museums include the Tacoma Art Museum, Museum of Glass, Washington State History Museum and LeMay – America’s Car Museum.
-If you’re only going to pick one and don’t have a specific topic in mind, the art museum and car museum are both excellent options.
-Allow at least an hour to make your way through any one of these.
+Tacoma is the only city in Washington that managed to get its museums all in close proximity to each other, so it’s easy to bounce between them or simply pick one to see and then be on your way.
+Located right off of I-5, downtown Tacoma’s museums include the Tacoma Art Museum, Museum of Glass, Washington State History Museum, and LeMay America’s Car Museum.
+If you’re only going to pick one and don’t have a specific topic in mind, the art and car museums are both excellent options.
+Allow at least an hour to make your way through any one of these choices.

 02 of 08

 If you want to walk on the wild side, head on past Tacoma to the Nisqually National Wildlife Refuge, located just off of Exit 114.
 This peaceful refuge has trails throughout its wooded areas and wetlands where you can spot any number of critters, including more than 200 species of birds, animals such as otters or beavers, and fish.
 You may or may not spot many animals, though, depending on when you visit and how sharp your eyes are, but this natural expanse is still a beautiful place to visit.